Jacksbot virus: How to detect and delete it on your Mac

 Watch out for a Jacksbot virus

-Most macOS Gatekeepers will prevent anything from opening that isn’t code designed and comes from a verified developer, so unless you’ve got Java-enabled, you should be safe.
-However, this malware is worth watching out for, and if you've not scanned your Mac for viruses in a while, it is a RAT that should be removed.
+Gatekeeper in most macOS versions will prevent anything from opening that isn’t code designed and comes from a verified developer, so unless you’ve got Java-enabled, you should be safe.
+However, this malware is worth watching out for, and if you’ve not scanned your Mac for viruses in a while, it is a RAT that should be removed.

 Why is Jacksbot dangerous?